gSchool/TTP-EXCEL-CONTENT/excel-lessons/data-importing.md

 ##### !question
 **Exercise: Import a JSON file into Excel - 15 min**

+**Notes:**

+In this lesson you will import the [cars.json data](https://think.cs.vt.edu/corgis/json/cars/cars.html) data into Excel.

+**Instructions:**

-* Work in pairs
+1. Work in pairs
-* Import the [cars.json data](https://think.cs.vt.edu/corgis/json/cars/cars.html) using a downloaded file
+2. Download the [cars.json data](https://think.cs.vt.edu/corgis/json/cars/cars.html) JSON file
+3. Convert it to a CSV or other delimited file
+4  Load data from the resulting CSV or delimited file into an Excel worksheet tab
+5. Optional learning
+    * Open another tab in Excel
-* In an Excel worksheet tab, import the cars.json data using the URL of the file location on the web
+    * Use an online converter to convert to the JSON data to a CSV file but this time retrieve the cars.json file directly from its web  URL rather than downloading the file first.
+        * Hint: look for the option to retieve from the web in the converters options
-* Submit a link to the spreadsheet
+* Submit a link to the spreadsheet location in github

 ##### !end-question